istiak-rahman/Linux-shell-replica-v2/README.txt

 Description
 ===========
-This program replicates the basic actions of the shell by performing actions such as input/output redirection, directory searching, single command executions, as well as multiple pipelined commands.
+This program replicates the basic as well as more complex actions of the shell by performing actions such as input/output redirection, directory searching, single command executions, as well as multiple pipelined commands.
 I used a 2D array setup for my pipe file descriptors, essentially initializing an array that allows me to index the specific read/write side of each task in the execution loop.